auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/humanEmotions.md

 permalink: /human-emotions/
 ---

 A good place to start: [Contrasting and categorization of emotions](https://en.wikipedia.org/wiki/Contrasting_and_categorization_of_emotions), which lists 75 emotions with individual pages.

+A very cool interactive explanation, [Atlas of Emotions](http://atlasofemotions.org).